nightscout/cgm-remote-monitor/docs/plugins/add-virtual-assistant-support-to-plugin.md

 };
 ```

-There are 2 types of handlers that you will need to supply:
+There are 2 types of handlers that you can supply:
 * Intent handler - Enables you to "teach" the virtual assistant how to respond to a user's question.
 * A rollup handler - Enables you to create a command that aggregates information from multiple plugins.
 This would be akin to the a "flash briefing".
 An example would be a status report that contains your current bg, iob, and your current basal.